TucsonTopia

 Should I bring a stroller?

-You probably don’t need to bring a stroller since walking will be minimal and the space is not very big.
+No. Walking will be minimal and the space is not very big.
 Plus, a stroller might be difficult to fit around some of the tables in the theatre.

 Are changing tables available in the restrooms?